Skip to main content

 How Do Peptides Modify Cardiovascular Risk Factors?

-The therapeutic action of GHSPs on the can be understood through three primary mechanisms.
+The therapeutic action of GHSPs on the cardiovascular system can be understood through three primary mechanisms.
 Each one addresses a distinct aspect of age-related cardiovascular decline, offering a potential pathway toward improved long-term health.
 These mechanisms are a direct result of optimizing the GH/IGF-1 axis, the downstream signaling pathway activated by growth hormone.

 Lipid Profile Optimization